Streamlining Debt Dispute Review Process for Internal Debt Collection Review Team

 Understanding the User

-Interviewed users and conducted contextual research by observing multiple dispute review sessions and speaking directly with employees.
+I interviewed users and conducted contextual research by observing multiple dispute review sessions and speaking directly with employees.
 This helped uncover key pain points and provided a clear understanding of the current workflow and its issues.

-Paint Points
+Pain Points

 Weak information hierarchy pushes critical details below the fold, requiring unnecessary scrolling.